Hard Money Loans of Park City

 What types of multifamily properties do you finance in the Park City area?

-We finance diverse multifamily property types including duplexes, triplexes, and fourplexes (2-4 units), small apartment buildings (5-20 units), mid-size apartment communities (21-100 units), townhome rentals, and condominium buildings with investor-owned units.
-Properties can be located throughout Park City, Heber City, Kamas, Oakley, Midway, Coalville, and surrounding Wasatch County communities.
-We lend on both stabilized properties with established cash flow and value-add opportunities requiring renovation or repositioning.
-Properties with short-term rental components are evaluated based on local regulatory compliance and income potential.
+We finance duplexes, triplexes, and fourplexes; small apartment buildings from five to 20 units; mid-size apartment communities from 20 to 100 units; townhome rental properties; and condominium buildings with investor-owned rental units.
+Properties can be located in Park City proper, Heber City, Kamas, Oakley, Midway, Coalville, Snyderville Basin, Kimball Junction, and surrounding Summit and Wasatch County communities.
+We lend on stabilized properties with established cash flow, value-add properties requiring renovation and repositioning, and properties in lease-up following new construction or major renovation.
+STR-component properties are evaluated based on current City of Park City or Summit County licensing status.

 What loan terms and leverage are available for multifamily properties?